eharshit/End-to-End-Vendor-Insights/README.md

 ---

-## Scripts Included
+## Scripts & Notebooks

-- `ingestion_db.py`: Python script to ingest CSVs into SQLite with proper logging and directory structure
+- **Ingestion.ipynb**: Jupyter notebook for ingesting CSVs into SQLite with logging and chunked loading for large files.
-- `eda.ipynb`: Jupyter notebook for data cleaning, feature engineering, and answering research questions
+- **Exploratory Data Analysis.ipynb**: Jupyter notebook for data cleaning, feature engineering, and answering research questions.
-- `dashboard.pbix`: Power BI file for interactive visualizations
+- **inventory.db**: SQLite database containing all ingested and processed data tables.
+- **logs/**: Directory for log files generated during ingestion and processing.
+- **data/**: Contains all raw CSV data files.
+- **Workflow.png**: Visual diagram of the project workflow.

 ---